academic degrees

 alumni, alumna, alumnae, alumnus

-- Use the correct word for the gender.
+Use the correct word for the gender/s.

-- alumna is feminine singular;
+- Alumna is feminine singular;

-- alumnae is feminine plural;
+- Alumnae is feminine plural;

-- alumnus is masculine and non-gender singular; and
+- Alumnus is masculine and non-gender singular;

 ampersand (&)